snap-stanford/snap-python/doc/source/reference/GetShortPath.rst

 .. function:: GetShortPath(Graph, SrcNId, DstNId, IsDir=False)

-Returns the length of the shortest path from node SrcNId to node DstNId.
+Returns the length of the shortest path from node *SrcNId* to node *DstNId*.

 Parameters: